Music

 EXTRA-CURRICULAR ENRICHMENT OPPORTUNITIES

-Individually you will have your instrumental or singing lesson once a week.
-Our practice rooms are open all day every day for your use, just don’t eat in them please!
+As a music student at QMC, our practice rooms are open all day every day for your use!
 We have three concerts a year, Autumn, Spring and the Performing Arts Christmas Concert which features singing, dancing and acting (and Christmas Carols).
 You might perform solos or ensemble pieces in these.
 You’ll definitely be singing or playing in the carols!
 We also run the Pit Band for our big musical in January.
-This is performed by our full time Performing Arts classes but they need a live band….and no I can’t tell you what it is yet!
+This is performed by our full time Performing Arts classes but they need a live band….and no we can’t tell you what it is yet!
 We also have a number of other ensembles in the Music Department, depending on what instruments people play.
 In recent years these have included Barber Shop, String Quartet, Recorder Ensemble, Woodwind Ensemble and Brass Ensemble.

-Students are also able to go on trips such as concerts, musicals and for those who would like, there is a Performing Arts trip to New York in the summer.
+Students are also able to go on trips to concerts, musicals and more.
+Students will also have the opportunity to go on the Performing Arts trip to New York in the summer.
+View more enrichment opportunities here.

 NY 1